jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/README.md

 ### User authentication
 At the right-top, in the header, there is a burger button which shows a modal with user data.
-Different links are shown depending if the usser is logged or not.
+Different links are shown depending if the user is logged or not.

 ![ScreenShot](https://raw.githubusercontent.com/jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/dev/src/assets/screenshots/modal.jpg)